- Overview & History

 Borrelia can adapt to a variety of natural hosts, and humans are one of the most common.
-When an invasion of borrelia enters the bloodstream through a tick bite, the immune system immediately recognizes it and responds aggressively.
-The microbe, however, has no desire to overwhelm the host with a catastrophic infection.
+If tick removal doesn’t happen swiftly, an invasion of Borrelia enters the bloodstream through the bite, and the immune system immediately recognizes it and responds aggressively.
+The microbe, however, has no desire to overwhelm the host with a catastrophic Lyme infection.

-The ultimate stealth microbe, borrelia clears the blood stream quickly and uses its corkscrew shape to bore deeply into tissues.
-Collagen is the primary nutrient borrelia needs for survival, so the microbe has a preference for collagen-rich tissues such as joints, brain, muscle (heart muscle especially), eyes and skin.
-Most symptoms originate in these areas.
+The ultimate stealth microbe, Borrelia clears the bloodstream quickly and uses its corkscrew shape to bore deeply into tissues.
+Collagen is the primary nutrient the microbe needs for survival, so it has a preference for collagen-rich tissues such as joints, brain, nervous system, muscle (heart muscle especially), eyes, and skin.
+Most Lyme disease symptoms originate in these areas.

 For the most part, the intensity of the immune reaction determines the intensity of a person’s symptoms—as opposed to the concentration of microbes present.
 In other words, most symptoms associated with Lyme disease are caused by the immune reaction and not the bacteria itself.
 This means that it doesn’t take a high concentration of microbes to feel very sick.
 Having low concentrations of microbes is one reason why Lyme disease is so difficult to properly diagnose.

-This is a very different strategy than a microbe such as streptococcus pneumoniae, the microbe that commonly causes pneumonia.
+This is a very different strategy than that of a microbe such as streptococcus pneumoniae, the microbe that commonly causes pneumonia.
 This aggressive microbe succeeds by overwhelming the host with infection.
 Because of its rapid growth rate, conventional antibiotic therapy is very effective for controlling this type of microbe.
-In contrast, Borrelia , which has a slow growth rate and does not depend on overwhelming the host, responds poorly to conventional antibiotic treatment.
+In contrast, Borrelia, which has a slow growth rate and does not depend on overwhelming the host, responds poorly to conventional antibiotic treatment.

 In the first two weeks after a tick bite, antibiotic therapy can be helpful for clearing the microbes before they have an opportunity to clear the bloodstream and penetrate deeply into tissues.
 Antibiotic therapy will not, however, eliminate all of the microbes; it just helps to give the immune system the upper hand.
 After the microbes are disseminated into tissues, antibiotic therapy is less likely to eradicate the infection.

-If you get caught off guard with a compromised immune system, however, the tug-of-war never ends.
-Chronic low grade infection becomes a normal state and the immune system never fully recovers.
-If unaddressed, chronic misery can set in for a lifetime.
+If you get caught off guard with a compromised immune system, however, the tug-of-war doesn’t end.
+Chronic low-grade infection becomes a normal state and the immune system never fully recovers.
+If untreated Lyme disease lingers, chronic misery can set in for a lifetime.

 The key to preventing Lyme disease from becoming chronic is having a strong immune system.
 People with a healthy immune system generally have minimal symptoms at initial infection and never develop chronic disease.